-- 2.2.1 The terms of reference of the Pensions Committee include overseeing the following investment responsibilities: - i) To determine the strategy for the investment of Fund monies including the variety and suitability of investments and to monitor investment performance. - ii) To ensure appropriate investment management arrangements are in place for the Fund monies and to review investment manager performance. - iii) In undertaking the above, to consult as appropriate and consider any views expressed by employing organisations and staff representatives. - 2.2.2 The Pension Fund Management Group (though refer Section 1.3 above) has responsibility for: - Exercising a scrutiny and advisory role by questioning and evaluating the impact of the decisions and actions of the Pensions Committee; and reviewing the performance of the Pension Fund. - 2.2.3 The Investment Manager(s) is responsible for: - the investment of the Fund's assets in compliance with prevailing legislation, the constraints imposed by the Fund's policy documents and the detailed Investment Management Agreement. - where specified, tactical asset allocation around the strategic benchmark and security selection within asset classes. - preparation of quarterly reports including a review of investment performance and attending quarterly meetings with officers and also with the Pensions Committee if requested.
+- 2.2.1 The terms of reference of the Pensions Committee include overseeing the following investment responsibilities: - i) To determine the strategy for the investment of Fund monies including the variety and suitability of investments and to monitor investment performance. - ii) To ensure appropriate investment management arrangements are in place for the Fund monies and to review investment manager performance. - iii) In undertaking the above, to consult as appropriate and consider any views expressed by employing organisations and staff representatives. - 2.2.2 The statutory role of the Pension Board, as defined within regulation, is to: - assist the administering authority as 'Scheme Manager' with securing compliance with regulations, other legislation relating to the governance and administration of the Pension fund and the requirements imposed by the Pensions Regulator in relation to the LGPS, and - assist the administering authority in ensuring the effective and efficient governance and administration of the Scheme. - 2.2.3 The Investment Manager(s) is responsible for: - the investment of the Fund's assets in compliance with prevailing legislation, the constraints imposed by the Fund's policy documents and the detailed Investment Management Agreement. - where specified, tactical asset allocation around the strategic benchmark and security selection within asset classes.

-- assisting the Pensions Committee in the preparation and review of policy documents. - voting shares in accordance with the Fund's policy. - providing details in a timely manner to BNY Mellon the Fund's performance measurer.
+- preparation of quarterly reports including a review of investment performance and attending quarterly meetings with officers and also with the Pensions Committee if requested. - assisting the Pensions Committee in the preparation and review of policy documents. - voting shares in accordance with the Fund's policy. - providing details in a timely manner to BNY Mellon the Fund's performance measurer.